 Cooper asserts that Boies argument only serves to defame “as bigoted not only the majority of Californians, but also the overwhelming majority of Americans.”
 He writes:

-As you read his argument and ponder on the implications that arise from them you can find that similar arguments were made in support of anti-miscegenation laws.
+“The traditional definition of marriage has nothing in common with anti-miscegenation laws.”As you read his argument and ponder on the implications that arise from them you can find that similar arguments were made in support of anti-miscegenation laws.

 Cooper's argument rests on the belief that same sex marriage is not natural because homosexuals cannot procreate and this change in marriage laws would lead to the downfall of our civilization.
 He writes:

-Coopers argument, as I understand it, is that the natural order dictates that only a man and a woman together can reproduce “naturally” and marriage is the institution that can facilitate the development of the offspring to maintain civilization.
+“It is an undeniable biological fact that only opposite sex relationships naturally, and often inadvertently, produce children.
+Accordingly, traditional opposite-sex marriages further the fundamental purpose of marriage in a way that same-sex relationships do not.
+This purpose of marriage goes to the very survival of civilization.”Coopers argument, as I understand it, is that the natural order dictates that only a man and a woman together can reproduce “naturally” and marriage is the institution that can facilitate the development of the offspring to maintain civilization.
 Ultimately what Cooper is arguing is the demise of our civilization will come if we expand the definition of marriage because justification of homosexuality would eventually lead to a rise in the acceptance of it and the inevitable rearing of children by homosexuals.
 This argument shuns the scientific consensus that homosexuality is a naturally occurring deviation from the norm.
 As ridiculous as I find this it is not the problem I have with Cooper’s argument.

 His assertion that efforts to ban same sex marriage have “nothing in common with anti-miscegenation laws” is belied by my understanding of his argument and the history of arguments in support of anti-miscegenation laws.
-Harvard law professor Randall Kennedy details the history of anti-miscegenation laws in his essay “The Enforcement of Anti-Miscegenation Laws.
+Harvard law professor Randall Kennedy details the history of anti-miscegenation laws in his essay “The Enforcement of Anti-Miscegenation Laws.”
 Kennedy quotes a passage from a letter:

-I am certain that arguments have been made throughout history similar to Coopers.
+“White race purity is the corner-stone of our civilization.
+Its mongrelization with non-white blood, particularly with negro blood, would spell the downfall of our civilization.”I am certain that arguments have been made throughout history similar to Coopers.
 Many changes in society have elicited the cry that society will fail.
 Arguments have been asserted that civilization began to fall when women received the voting franchise.
 The same arguments were made in the failed efforts to preserve school segregation.

 These argument are based on the fear of the unknown or misunderstood.